sstuqtd/editor-framework/docs/ui/polymer-primer.md

+# Polymer Primer

 Fireball and Editor Framework use [Polymer](polymer-project.org) to build the whole editor front end.
 This doc is for crediting Polymer as the perfect UI system solution for building a complex game editor toolset.
-Also we'd like to point to some core polymer documentation that will help you get start with developing app with Editor Framework.
+Also we'd like to point to some core polymer documentation that will help you get started with developing an app with the Editor Framework.

 ## Why Polymer

 Fireball is a single cross-platform app with a lot of panels.
 We evaluated CSS frameworks such as Zurb Foundation and Semantic-UI.
 But they are all too heavy and not precise enough for a game editing tools.
-We decided to build our own light weight custom element UI system, to populate panels with UI elements and components.
+We decided to build our own lightweight custom element UI system, to populate panels with UI elements and components.

-The UI elements we created is not just for Fireball's core editor, we'd like our users to be able to reuse Fireball's custom-elements or even build their own elements to extend the editor UI and create tools to fit their exact needs.
+The UI elements we created are not just for Fireball's core editor, we'd like our users to be able to reuse Fireball's custom-elements or even build their own elements to extend the editor UI and create tools to fit their exact needs.

 Currently there are several contenders in custom element domain, such as Angular, Ember and React.
 But they are all too heavy with MV* patterns.
-Polymer is the only one that keep it light and focus on UI creating.
+Polymer is the only one that keeps it light and focuses on UI creating.

-On another important note, Fireball's UI panels are designed to be able to extend by users.
-We need to make sure there are no CSS pollution between core panels and user created panels.
-Shadow DOM technology used by Polymer is by far the best solution for our need.
+On another important note, Fireball's UI panels are designed to be extensible by users.
+We need to make sure there is no CSS pollution between core panels and user created panels.
+Shadow DOM technology used by Polymer is by far the best solution for our needs.

-Polymer utilizes the power of Custom Element, Shadow DOM and Data Binding without importing irrelevant functions.
+Polymer utilizes the power of Custom Elements, the Shadow DOM and Data Binding without importing irrelevant functions.
 The design pattern is on the same track as Fireball.
 Fireball aims to use HTML5 web development technology (Elements, Styles, Data Attributes) to create the core of a powerful but flexible Editor UI system, and Polymer is the wheel we don't have to reinvent.

 ## Fireball UI Library and Packages Built With Polymer